soumyadip1995/Outlier-detection-Data-Exploration-Tutorial/README.md

 ### How is the Tutorial designed ?

-I have followed a top-down approach while designing this tutorial.
-It begins with the concepts that are necessary when it comes to knowing how to perform outlier detection.
+The tutorial begins with the concepts that are necessary when it comes to knowing how to perform outlier detection.
 The ways to perform Outlier detection, Treating Missing values and Feature Engineering.
 Finally, we arrive at the Exploratory data Analysis on the Airbnb dataset of Austin, Texas ending with data preprocessing and Feature Engineering.
 While approaching the tutorial, make sure you go through the concepts first before arriving to the airbnb_austin_texas notebook.
-Evrything is rendered on nbviewer.
-So, sit down with a pen and paper and try to work everything out.It will take you a few hours..!!.
-All the ipynb notebooks are avaiable for download and you can run it on your own.
+Everything is rendered on nbviewer.
+So, sit down with a pen and paper and try to work everything out.
+It will take you a few hours..!!.
+All the ipynb notebooks are avaiable for download and you can run it on your own on colab and jupyter.
 I have also included the dataset for Airbnb, Austin TX.

 ### Table of contents
 #### Outlier Detection, Data Exploration and Feature Engineering